atmos/heaven/doc/installation.md

 # Installation

-Heaven was written as proof of concept for [GitHub's Deployment API][1].

-Heaven was designed to be hosted on heroku.
-You can run multiple installs of it if you need one to be run internally  and be customizable It's designed to be hosted on
+Heaven is a rails app that was designed to be hosted on heroku.

 ## Hosting on heroku